-Upon completion of this offering, the total amount of our authorized capital stock will consist of 45,000,000 shares of common stock, \$.01 par value per share, and 1,000,000 shares of undesignated preferred stock, \$.01 par value per share, to be issued from time to time in one or more series, with such designations, powers, preferences, rights, qualifications, limitations and restrictions as our board of directors may determine.
-As of December 31, 2000, we had outstanding 20,953,887 shares of common stock and 1,500 shares of 6% cumulative convertible preferred stock.
+As of March 31, 2001, the total amount of our authorized capital stock consisted of 45,000,000 shares of common stock, \$.01 par value per share, and 1,000,000 shares of authorized preferred stock, \$.01 par value per share, 2,626 of which has been designated as 6% cumulative preferred stock, to be issued from time to time in one or more series, with such designations, powers, preferences, rights, qualifications, limitations and restrictions as our board of directors may determine.
+As of March 31, 2001, we had outstanding 21,458,211 shares of common stock and 1,500 shares of 6% cumulative convertible preferred stock.

-As of December 31, 2000, we had 277 stockholders of record with respect to our common stock and outstanding options to purchase 2,653,354 shares of our common stock, of which 656,625 were currently exercisable.
+As of March 31, 2001, we had 287 stockholders of record with respect to our common stock, and we had outstanding options and warrants to purchase 3,461,105 shares of our common stock, of which 871,386 were exercisable.
 The following summary of provisions of our capital stock describes all material provisions of, but does not purport to be complete and is subject to, and qualified in its entirety by, our restated certificate of incorporation and our amended and restated by-laws, which are included as exhibits to the registration statement of which this prospectus forms a part, and by the provisions of applicable law.